About The Artist

+As a child, I was taught to question one-dimensional narratives, which grew from a survival technique to a development technology of the artistic self.
+The foe I so often portray almost always represents the normalisation of one or more dysfunctional discourses.
 Like many artists, I discuss personal experiences.
-At the same time, I strive to escape the self, an urge that partially stems from crossing borders in the last years of the cold war.
-Living through cultural starvation in my childhood has made me restless and hungry for honest creativity with an almost childlike curiosity.
+At the same time, I strive to escape the self, an urge that partially stems from crossing borders in the last years of the Cold War.
+Living through cultural starvation in my childhood’s Eastern Europe has made me restless and hungry for honest creativity.
 In that sense, nothing I discuss is strictly personal.
 Sexual abuse, violence, trauma… I may present an unusual perspective on these topics stemming from the self, but only as an outset.
 The work needs to keep changing, relive itself, challenge its own conformity.